 - Enable superior analog circuit performance

-SuVolta is working with multiple top-tier semiconductor companies at 20nm and 28nm and has announced silicon results of its technology at 65nm/55nm nodes.
+SuVolta is working with multiple top-tier semiconductor companies and foundries/IDMs at a variety of process nodes, and has announced silicon results of its technology at 65nm/55nm nodes.

 At 65nm, SuVolta’s technology has been demonstrated to lower both active power and leakage power consumption by decreasing threshold voltage (VT) variation by as much as 50%.
 This reduced VT variation enables up to 30% scaling of power supply voltage (VDD) while maintaining performance, and eliminates the worst-case tail of the transistor VT distribution that causes the majority of IC product leakage power consumption.